IceCube Experiment

 High school classes are always welcome to apply for lectures/activities.

-High school students are invited to individually to join the international IceCube MasterClass on April 15th, 2020: Spend a full day at the Niels Bohr Institute, analyse real data from IceCube to discover astrophysical neutrinos, and discussing physics with researchers from IceCube.
+High school students are invited to individually to join the international IceCube MasterClass every year in March or April: Spend a full day at the Niels Bohr Institute, analyse real data from IceCube to discover astrophysical neutrinos, and discussing physics with researchers from IceCube.

 IceCube has exhibits at the reoccuring event of Kulturnatten (Copenhagen Cultural Night) at NBI.